 There is a growing movement across the country in which communities are both recognizing the need to aggressively combat drug-abuse and addiction and mobilizing themselves in coordinated efforts to take their communities back from addiction’s grip.

 Research shows us that communities that challenge and facilitate their members, empowering them with training, success models and opportunities, have a decidedly lower level of addiction and drug abuse problems than do communities that do not.

-The mission of Gallia Citizens for Prevention and Recovery is to be Gallia County’s first response to substance abuse, treatment, and recovery.
+The mission of Gallia County Healing, Outreach, Prevention and Education (HOPE) is to be Gallia County’s first response to substance abuse, treatment, and recovery.

-The vision of Gallia Citizens for Prevention and Recovery is that we have a community free from the threat of drug abuse and addiction.
+The vision of Gallia County Healing, Outreach, Prevention and Education (HOPE) is that we have a community free from the threat of drug abuse and addiction.

 One of the most effective ways to approach a problem is to talk about it.
 Our goal is to provide an area for you to do so.
 Join us for our monthly meetings that are held on the second Monday of each month at Holzer French 500 Room at 12 p.m. noon.
 Lunch is provided.

 We also participate in multiple events throughout the community to promote healthy discussion of substance abuse, use, and addiction in Gallia County.

 Communities that flourish recognize the need to aggressively combat attitudes, activities and policies that allow for the victimization of people and mobilize community members in coordinated efforts to protect and to take their communities back from the grip of these paths of despair.